DevCrew-io/firebase-utils-ios/README.md

 **Database path creation example**

 `DatabaseReference` is a class provided by the Firebase Realtime Database framework that represents a reference to a specific location in the database.
 It allows you to read, write, and listen to data at that particular location and its child nodes.
+You follow the same pattern as Firebase realtime data does.
 Here following is the example to make `DatabaseReference`:

 ```
 let ref = DBRef.database.child("")
 ```
-**Note:** For more detail visit [Firebase Console](https://firebase.google.com/docs/database/ios/lists-of-data)
+For more detail visit [Firebase Console](https://firebase.google.com/docs/database/ios/lists-of-data)

 ```
 FirebaseServices.manager.database.add(object: object, toPath: "path/to/object") { result in